evenevan/shorts-deflector/README.md

 ## Shorts Deflector
+Why does clicking on a Short on desktop bring up the stupid interface with no video scrubbing, harder to access comments, harder to access comment, etc?

 Shorts Deflector is a browser extension that redirects youtube.com/shorts/xyz to youtube.com/watch?v=xyz.

-No longer will you click on a video and see the cumbersome Shorts format.

 Best paired with uBlock Origin, which you can use to remove the Shorts item on the YouTube navigation menu permanently.

-Chrome & Mozilla pages coming soon™
+Chromium and Mozilla store pages coming soon™